 To prevent PRES, it is important to maintain good overall health and to manage any underlying medical conditions that may increase the risk of developing the disorder.
 This may involve making lifestyle changes such as improving diet and exercise habits, managing stress levels, and monitoring blood pressure and other vital signs.

-In conclusion, Posterior Reversible Encephalopathy Syndrome is a rare but potentially life-threatening neurological disorder that requires prompt diagnosis and treatment.
+Posterior Reversible Encephalopathy Syndrome is a rare but potentially life-threatening neurological disorder that requires prompt diagnosis and treatment.
 Individuals who experience symptoms of PRES, such as headaches, seizures, or vision changes, should seek medical attention right away to prevent serious complications.
 With appropriate treatment and management, many individuals with PRES can experience a full recovery and regain their quality of life.

 Reversible Cerebral Vasoconstriction Syndrome (RCVS)’: